MediaInteractionLab/knittingutils/README.md

 - knitout [specification](https://textiles-lab.github.io/knitout/knitout.html)
 - knitout [Shima Seiki SWG N2 extensions](https://textiles-lab.github.io/knitout/extensions.html) (incomplete)

-A (slightly modified) copy of the CMU Textiles Lab's [knitout live visualizer](https://textiles-lab.github.io/knitout-live-visualizer/) is also hosted on the Media Interaction Lab webspace [here](https://mi-lab.org/files/utils/knitout-live-visualizer/visualizer.html), with yarn coloring analog to the color scheme used in Shima Seiki KnitPaint, making it easier to read for folks with a heavy KnitPaint-background.
+A (slightly modified) copy of the CMU Textiles Lab's [knitout live visualizer](https://textiles-lab.github.io/knitout-live-visualizer/) is also hosted on the Media Interaction Lab webspace [here](https://mi-lab.org/files/utils/knitout-live-visualizer/visualizer.html), with added drag'n'drop functionality for knitout files from file explorer, and yarn coloring analog to the color scheme used in Shima Seiki KnitPaint, making it easier to read for folks with a heavy KnitPaint-background.

 ## Notes